Infinite-dimensional nonholonomic and vakonomic systems: Introduction

 The goal of this note is mostly expository.
 We start by describing two different types of nonholonomic dynamics, vakonomic or the nonholonomic one governed by the Lagrange-d'Alembert principle.
 They are known to be obtained by taking certain limits of holonomic systems with Rayleigh dissipation, see \cite{kozlov1983realization}.
 Vakonomic mechanics is closely related to subriemannian geometry and control theory, see \cite{montgomery2002tour}.
 In a nutshell, given a bracket-generating distribution on a manifold and a Lagrangian $L$ of a physical system (more generally, any cost function), vakonomic approach describes trajectories as critical points (minimizers) of the functional $\mathcal L=\int L \,dt$ on the set of admissible paths, i.e., paths subordinated to the given distribution \cite{kozlov1992problem}.
 Such trajectories, having the variational origin, may drastically differ from the dynamics given by the Lagrange--d'Alembert principle, defining the motion of nonholonomic systems and requiring that the constraint forces would do no work on virtual displacements consistent with the constraints \cite{bloch2003nonholonomic}.
 Those two principles coincide for holonomic systems.
 In the papers \cite{kozlov1983realization, kozlov1992problem}, a general setting was described in which, by introducing a regularization via Rayleigh dissipation and taking different limits, one is led to either nonholonomic or vakonomic equations.
 We start by reviewing and illuminating with figures the classical example of a skate on an inclined plane considered in \cite{kozlov1983realization}.

 This is followed by infinite-dimensional examples that include subriemannian and Euler–Poincaré–Suslov systems on Lie groups, and in particular, the Heisenberg chain and the general Camassa–Holm equation.
-Next we describe in more details the infinite-dimensional geometry of a nonholonomic Moser theorem and parity-breaking nonholonomic fluids, as well as potential solutions to Burgers-type equations arising in optimal mass transport.
+Next we describe in more details the infinite-dimensional geometry of a nonholonomic Moser theorem and parity-breaking nonholonomic fluids, as well as nonholonomic approximations of the Eulerian ideal hydrodynamics and potential solutions to Burgers-type equations arising in optimal mass transport.

 After that we return to the skate example in the context of Goursat distributions and the $n$-trailer systems.
 The reader might find it interesting to compare the many-trailer systems for a unicycle or skate with those of a car, which turns out to be related to a dimensional shift for the corresponding configuration space.
 Finally, we present the kinematics of its limit as $n\to \infty$.
 We show that its infinite-dimensional version is a snake-like motion of the Chaplygin sleigh with a string and it is subordinated to an infinite-dimensional Goursat distribution.